Third Party Claims

 - Auto accident.
 A trucker, professional driver or any worker traveling from one job site to another may pursue third-party action against the at-fault driver and that driver’s insurance company.

 Bear in mind there is a statute of limitations on third-party injury cases.
-Work injury lawsuits against third parties must be filed within three years from the date of accident.
+Work injury lawsuits against third parties must be filed within three years from the date of the accident.
 Failure to file within three years will likely result in forfeiture of any claims or rights a worker may have had against that party.
 There may be limited circumstances under which a worker can request the statute of limitations be tolled (extended), but generally, it’s best not to wait.
 Contacting an experienced injury attorney as soon as possible will help preserve your rights.

 Contact the Law Offices of Jeffrey S. Glassman today for a free and confidential consultation.